-Objectives for 2013 Plan:
+Goals for 2014 Plan:

-Central Hudson has a multi-year goal to verify and update all Elderly, Blind, and Disabled customer accounts.
+Central Hudson continues its multi-year goal to verify and update all Elderly, Blind, and Disabled customer accounts.
 Central Hudson is manually calling all of the Elderly, Blind and Disabled coded accounts and updating the information.
-Due to the number of accounts Central Hudson believes this project will continue into 2014.